Madha Yaanai Koottam: Plot

-Parthi develops affection for a Malayali girl named Ritu (Oviya), whom he first meets at his sister's nursing college and later convinces her to stay at his house due to ragging issues at the college hostel.
+Parthi develops affection for a Malayali girl named Ritu, whom he first meets at his sister's nursing college and later convinces her to stay at his house due to ragging issues at the college hostel.
 Jayakkodi arranges a wedding for Ammu with one of his relative's sons, but the relative backs out due to caste pressure from Veera.
 Jayakkodi arranges a grand wedding for Ammu with his caste groom from Tanjore.
-After the wedding, Ritu leaves to her hometown to pursue her masters, and she stays silent when Parthi confesses his love for her in the bus stop minutes before she leaves.
+After the wedding, Ritu leaves to her hometown to pursue her master's degree, and she stays silent when Parthi confesses his love for her in the bus stop minutes before she leaves.
 Jayakkodi dies unexpectedly after a heart attack the next night.
 Veera's sons come with their cousins and take Jayakodi's body back to Sevanamma's house.
 Boologarasa invites his stepmother and half-siblings to pay their respects, but his uncle Veera threatens to have the entire village boycott the funeral if they attend.
 As a result, the second wife and her children are kept away from the rituals.

 Boologarasa is guilt-suck that his stepmother and half-siblings are excluded from his father's funeral.
 He invites Parthi to the 16th day ritual in honor of their father.
 After initial procrastination, Parthi decides to attend the ritual.
 Boologarasa teases Veera's sons for not being able to do anything to stop him from bringing his brother to their home.
 Angered, Boologarasa's cousins attack him.
 This eventually escalates into a fight.
-As one of Veera's sons tries to stab Boologarasa, Parthi pushes him away, and the man lands on a sharp knife, dying at the spot.
+As one of Veera's sons tries to stab Boologarasa, Parthi pushes him away, and the son lands on a sharp knife and dies.
 Parthi flees as his brother holds back his surviving cousins.
 In order to avenge his son's death, Veera and his surviving sons plan to kill him.
 Sevanamma initially understands that Parthi is not at fault and he did this to save her only son.
-She helps to protect Parthi's mother and arranges for him to escape to Kerala.
+She helps protect Parthi's mother and arranges for him to escape to Kerala.
 Parthi lives with Ritu's family for a few days but is forced to live on the streets after his stepmother's nephews track him down using info from Ponram.

-Sevannamma, confronted by his brother, helps him lure Parthi out by poisoning Parthi's mother, who currently lives with her.
+Sevannamma, confronted by her brother, helps him lure Parthi out by poisoning Parthi's mother, who currently lives with her.
 This brings Parthi to his dead mother, and all rituals end.
-Immediately Veera's sons and cousins lock Parthi inside the house and attack him, with rest of the family waiting outside for one winner to come out.
+Immediately, Veera's sons and cousins lock Parthi inside the house and attack him, with rest of the family waiting outside for one winner to come out.
 Despite being outnumbered by his cousins, Parthi defeats them.
-One of Veera's son escapes out and begs Veera to kill Parthi.
-Veera climbs the house and throws his sickle to Pparthi's neck, and it fatally cuts Parthi.
+One of Veera's sons escapes and begs Veera to kill Parthi.
+Veera climbs the house and throws his sickle to Parthi's neck, and it fatally cuts Parthi.
 The entire family surrounds Parthi, who dies looking at Sevanamma.
 Veera and his sons are arrested for murder, and Sevanamma is shown crying while cleaning Parthi's blood.